tanyelai/neuroscience/README.md

 I cannot find time to actively study neuroscience, but I continue to study brain tumors in children both technically and clinically at the research level.
 I read lots of medical research papers besides my 6 quite busy computer science lectures and projects.
 Medical Neuroscience courses must be finished in 2 months so I'll figure out how...

 We are still on the right track, so I cannot say anything goes wrong.
 In this peroid of time, I had the opportunity to further understand how much there is a need for people who can combine clinical/medical and technical knowledge.
 These two are in need of each other, but there is a serious gap between them.
 You can see this constantly, both in published articles and in other works.

+### Day 145-171
+I haven't been here for a long time...

+Recently, I am working on early detection of Alzheimer's disease from MR images, besides trying to artificially augment the brain images via Variational Autoencoders and other methods.
+It's pretty irritating as I am dealing with dimensions for hours.

+Also, still continue to write a paper related with posterior fossa tumors.